 However, it's important that we put all of this information into context.
 I'm not suggesting for a moment, that we can make all of our problems go away, by simply wearing the right colours and nothing else.

 That would be silly.
 What I am suggesting, is that we can certainly give ourselves an advantage by using the right colours to complement our other efforts.
-Things like the right clothes, and the right style for your body shape, the right hairdo and accessories, work well together with the right colours.
+Things like the right clothes, and the right style for your body shape, the right hairstyle and accessories, work well together with the right colours.
 In a highly competitive world, doesn't it make sense to give ourselves every possible competitive advantage?
-Besides, if politicians think it's a good idea to use colour, to convey a message, then I think we should be using it too.
+Besides, if politicians think it's a good idea to use colour to convey a message, then I think we should be using it too.

 My program isn't just a quick make over by a personal stylist.
 It's a complete 6 week transformation.
 We look at your inner and outer game and give you the tools to use your image and presentation to get better results.